 6. Children as low as 16 years can apply for a driving license.
 Incidentally, earlier it was even lower at 15 years.
-With good roads and one of the highest per capita rate of car ownerships, makes New Zealand a driver-friendly country.
+With good roads and one of the highest per capita rate of car ownership, makes New Zealand a driver-friendly country.

-7. Nestled somewhere on the foothills of the tallest mountain, Mt.
+7. Nestled somewhere in the foothills of the tallest mountain, Mt.
 Everest, Nepal, is a plague to commemorate Sir Edmund Hillary’s amazing feat.
 He was a New Zealander, who was the first to scale to the top of the peak.
 A true legend and a source of inspiration for many.

 8. The Kea is an interesting bird of New Zealand.
 Known as “the clown of the mountains”, it’s the world’s only alpine parrot.
 Famous for its intelligence, it often steals rubber from tourist’s backpacks and tears down car tires.

 9. The Prime Minister of New Zealand appointed a National Wizard, to help formulate key policies regarding magic.